 TV by S-Video:

-The TV picture has a bit of a greyish background compared to VGA but apart of that it looks fantastic.
-RCA output has some artefacts that are noticeable with a close look but from 1m distance they are not noticeable.
+The TV picture has a bit of a greyish background compared to VGA, but apart from that, it looks fantastic.
+RCA output has some artefacts that are noticeable with a close look but not from a 1m distance.

 For some reason PAL subcarrier clock generator is not working on Rev.0, so I had to use the FPGA to generate it.
-I’m going to use the FPGA for this purpose in Rev.A as well because this solution is much neater.
-Also, I’m going to allow PAL/NTSC mode control by FPGA in Rev.A, so a different configuration can be used.
+I will also use the FPGA for this purpose in Rev.A because this solution is much neater.
+Also, I will allow PAL/NTSC mode control by FPGA in Rev.A so that a different configuration can be used.

-The module works as expected and is going to be used in Rev.A without any changes.
+The module works as expected and will be used in Rev.A without any changes.

 - 6502 CPU.

 The CPU works fine.
-In Rev.A I’ll keep the same schematic except the RESET signal which will be pulled-down instead of pulled-up like in Rev.0.
-It will prevent the CPU to start before FPGA is configured.
+In Rev.A, I’ll keep the same schematic except for the RESET signal, which will be pulled down instead of pulled up like in Rev.0.
+It will prevent the CPU from starting before FPGA is configured.

 - Extension socket.

-I haven’t checked this module because I didn’t want to solder a quite rare original socket to this temporary board.
-I don’t expect any issues with it anyway, because the schematic is too simple.
-Also, I’m going to use a separate extension board with this socket which will be connected to the main board through the standard socket.
+I haven’t checked this module because I didn’t want to solder a rare original socket to this temporary board.
+I don’t expect any issues because the schematic is too simple.
+Also, I will use a separate extension board with this socket which will be connected to the main board through the standard socket.
 It will allow connecting different extension boards to the computer in the future.

-STM32s PCB layouts were with incorrect pin outs.
-I’ve fixed some with wires and another in the software, so 140K drive was able to start working.
-I didn’t bother to do the same with 840K drive because they are identical and I could debug it with one drive.
-SD-card and LCD display work fine but I’m going to change this module significantly in Rev.A, so there is no point to continue with it.
+STM32s PCB layouts were with incorrect pinouts.
+I’ve fixed some with wires and another in the software, so the 140K drive could start working.
+I didn’t bother to do the same with the 840K drive because they are identical, and I could debug it with one drive.
+SD-card and LCD work fine, but I will change this module significantly in Rev.A, so there is no point in continuing with it.

-STM32 will be using 3.2” colour LCD display with touchscreen.
-This solution will allow avoiding dip-switches on the board (TV/VGA, keyboard etc. switches).
-All the options will be shown on the screen and transformed to FPGA by I2C bus from STM32 when it is changed.
-Such a display is inexpensive ($15 – $25), but will add a very nice touch to the device and save a lot of space on the front panel.
+STM32 will use a 3.2″ colour LCD with a touchscreen.
+This solution will avoid dip-switches on the board (TV/VGA, keyboard etc. switches).
+All the options will be shown on the screen and transformed to FPGA by I2C bus from STM32 when changed.
+Such a display is inexpensive ($15 – $25) but will add a nice touch to the device and save a lot of space on the front panel.

-The size of the Rev.A board will be changed as well to fit it into the “Hammond-1598E” case which is inexpensive and has a convenient front and back panels for the LCD display and all sockets.
+The size of the Rev.A board will also be changed to fit it into the “Hammond-1598E” case, which is inexpensive and has convenient front and back panels for the LCD and all sockets.

-As a result the project is transforming from the replica of the “AGAT-7” computer to the universal device that can replicate the whole bunch of 6502 computers and its modifications.
-To add a new computer in the future in most cases only the Flash ROM will need to be updated from a SD-card.
-Even STM32 firmware may not be needed to upgrade in some cases if the new computer uses the similar drives.
-In the further revisions I’m going to think about updating STM32 firmware from a SD-card as well, but maybe I’ll be able to do this on Rev.A as well if I have enough memory left in the microcontroller for the bootloader.
+, As a result, the project is transforming from the replica of the “AGAT-7” computer to a universal device that can replicate the whole bunch of 6502 computers and their modifications.
+In most cases, only the Flash ROM must be updated from an SD card to add a new computer.
+Even STM32 firmware may not be needed to upgrade in some cases if the new computer uses similar drives.
+In further revisions, I will think about updating STM32 firmware from an SD card as well, but maybe I’ll be able to do this on Rev.A if I have enough memory left in the microcontroller for the bootloader.

-Now I’m designing the Rev.A PCB and I will post news here.
+I’m designing the Rev.A PCB and will post news here.
 See ya!